radius-project/radius/docs/content/user-guides/samples/container-app-store/3-cas-services/index.md

       docker:
         context: python-service
         image: MYREGISTRY/python
-  bicep:
-    template: iac/app.bicep
-  profiles:
-    dev:
-      build:
-        node_service_build:
-          docker:
-            dockerFile: Dockerfile.dev
+  ...
 ```

-Add the following build parameters to `app.bicep` to use the container images built from the above step:
+Within `app.bicep`, object parameters with the same name as the build steps are available to use with the container image imformation from the above step:

 {{< rad file="snippets/app.bicep" embed=true marker="//PARAMS" >}}